Aboriginal Heritage Education Event

 On Sunday 1st August we were treated to a wonderful educational opportunity thanks to the generous offer of Caleb Pedder, a consultant Aboriginal Heritage Officer.

 In searching for an Aboriginal Heritage Officer needed to participate in an archaeological survey of the area, I happened to call Caleb.
 He welcomed the chance to discuss and offered to give our group an information session.
-This was so fortuitous as we wanted to ensure we are aware of Aboriginal heritage material and sites that may be present.
+This was so fortuitous as we wanted to ensure we were aware of Aboriginal heritage material and sites that may be present.
 We needed to know how to prevent disturbing sites in the course of our weeding work.

 We were all was so amazed at how knowledgeable our presenter was.
 Caleb Pedder has a huge wealth of knowledge and skill at describing the way his ancestors lived and moved around this area.
 He has had a lifetime of experience learning about his own ancestors and working as a consultant.
 His work has included archaeological surveys, relic identification, as an expert witness for legal cases and education.
 He has given educational talks to many organisations and you can see that he loves doing this.
 He is a natural teacher.
 Our group was so enthusiastic and interested that the questions kept flowing.
 Caleb likewise poured forth his knowledge quite happily long into the afternoon.
 It could have kept going for another hour there was so much interest.